Cayo Coco, Cuba: Live Weather

 We only had 1 day of rain that lasted maybe 20 minutes sprinkle rain.
-We went March 27 - April 3.
-It reached 30 degrees ...
+We went March 27 - April...

 Cayo Coco, Cuba 2013

 We went October 19th to the 26th and the weather was 28 and sunny, we had one day, Thursday that...

 My hols in the cayos .

 The best time to go is after the 15th of February when winter is ending.
 The sea is a better...

 We always go to Coyo Coco Melia mid February and find the weather good- mid to high 20s.
-We spend all our time on the be...
+We spend...

 My holiday in Cayo Coco

 We went in early November.
 The weather was lovely with a few clouds.
-Also a hurricane hit when we were there, the holida...
+Also a hurricane hit when we were...

-December is the busiest month of the year and it's certainly not hard to understand why Europeans and North Americans would choose to spend their yearly vacations in this sublime haven.
-With averages of 23°C, highs of 28°C and lows of 18°C, swapping a cold and blustery Christmas Day for one spent perfecting a suntan on a divine beach, fits most people's idea of perfection.
-January will see a drop of one or two degrees across the board yet an increase of an hour to the daily sunshine average.
-The increase of temperatures continues steadily over February, March and April, albeit slowly.
-The average rainfall will still impinge on only 6 days per month and the humidity will decrease from 80% in December to reach its lowest peak, of around 74%, by the end of April.
+Nonetheless, December is the busiest month of the year and it's certainly not hard to understand why Europeans and North Americans would choose to spend their annual vacations in this sublime tropical haven.
+With averages of 23°C, highs of 28°C and lows of 18°C, swapping a cold and blustery Christmas Day for one spent perfecting a suntan on a divine beach fits most people's idea of perfection.
+January will see a drop of one or two degrees across the board, yet an increase of an hour in the daily sunshine average, which becomes 8 hours per day.
+March and April both have 9 hours of sunshine per day.

-If you are a lover of intense heat then you will certainly enjoy Cayo Coco in summer!
-Add the high temps to the intense humidity and regular thunderstorms and you may find the months of June, July, August and September a little harder to cope with.
+If you are a lover of intense heat, then you will certainly enjoy Cayo Coco in summer!
+Add those high temperatures to the intense humidity and regular thunderstorms, however, and you may find the months of June, July, August and September a little harder to cope with.